kazukidevnull/KAZU-DFIR-NOTES/DF-Notes/Practical-DFIR Notes/Windows/Win-Practical-DFIR-Notes.md

 this log is not visible by default in event viewer, so you have to open it in Event Viewer by going to the "%SYSTEMROOT%\system32\winevt\Logs" directory and selecting the "Microsoft-Windows-TerminalServices-RDPClient%4Operational" log

 Also, do not include the "dash" after the "=" sign

+## Accessing mounted Images from WSL

+Since this is about WSL i putted this here.

+If you need to access a Image while WSL is running and it won't appear in WSL, you can use the command `Sudo mount -t drvfs {drive-letter} /mnt/{mount point}` which will mount it and make it accessible in WSL.